Syedrayyangithub/ShadowFox/Intermediate/InventoryManagementSystem/README.md

 ## License

-This project is part of the ShadowFox learning series and is available for educational purposes.
+This project is part of the ShadowFox learning series and is available for educational purposes..